cssai-research/AI_and_ML_Summer_Intensive_2026/README.md

 ### Day 5: Project Wrap-Up and Final Presentations

-Students completed their group projects and presented their work to instructors, peers, and camp participants.
+Students completed their group projects and presented their work to instructors, parents, and peers.

 ## Repository Contents